 The bread and butter.

-With the information I linked above, even spamming Chain Heal (Rank 1), you have the capability of pushing out insanely high throughput with one spell.
+With the information I linked above, even spamming Chain Heal (Rank 1), you have the capability of pushing out insane throughput with one spell.
 With this knowledge, Chain Heal is even more of your go-to heal.
 It is important to never stop casting at all.
-If you find that you are casting at a target who is at full HP and all of the nearby players are as well cancel your cast and queue up another heal.
+If you find that you are casting at a target who is at full HP and all of the nearby players are as well, then cancel your cast and queue up another heal.
 But always keep casting.
 This is why you have your arsenal of consumables.

 Resto Shaman are a key player in healing the tanks and melee.
-We may not be as efficient or powerful as a Druid or Priest for direct tank healing but, with our CH, we can do both effective tank and melee healing.
-Additionally, our spell critical strikes have a chance to grant Ancestral Healing (AKA Ancestral Fortitude from retail).
+We may not be as efficient or powerful as a Druid or Priest for direct tank healing, but with our CH we can do both effective tank and melee healing.
+Additionally, our spell critical strikes have a chance to grant Ancestral Healing.
 We can add a steady stream of anywhere between 1,000 and 1,400 (depending on the CH rank and player’s hSP) to the tank every 2.5 seconds.

-The goal of CH spamming is to use about this breakdown of ranks: CH(R1) 30%, CH(R2) 40%, and CH(R3)30%.
+The goal of CH spamming is to use about this breakdown of ranks: CH(R1) 60%, CH(R2) 20%, and CH(R3)20%.
 With proper itemization and consumable usage this should be well within the reach of a Shaman in MC/BWL gear.
 CH(R2) costs 52 mana more and can hit for 100~ more than a R1.
 R3 is a little more expensive but, if timed correctly, is extremely handy in AoE raid healing scenarios.
 It comes down to if you can afford it, cast it.

 CH is, in its purest form, your main heal.
 You will use it to heal tanks, melee and ranged.
 Although this is the case, do not mindlessly spam CH.
 Think about what kind of mechanics the boss has and where your CH will be most valuable.
 Pre-cast on melee members when AoE damage is going out.
 Use it on tanks if a proximity based AoE is about to be dropped onto the floor, this will allow you to both heal the tank and the melee.
 A good example is on the Snake boss in ZG.
 After the 50% transition into Phase 2 you should start -after waiting for your tank to reestablish threat- casting CH R2-3 on the tank to both keep him alive as well as sustain the melee who will be taking damage from his AoE poison ability and the ground mounds.

-This is your slow cast, high single target healing spell.
+This is your slow, big single target heal.
 Basically, a tank heal.
 The benefit of this spell is that it applies a talented buff called Healing Way.
-Healing Way can stack to 3/3 and increases your consecutive HW (NOT LHW) spells on that target.
-This is a cool and nifty spell especially since Healing Way also effects every other Shaman’s HWs (Healing Way was fixed and no longer affects additional Shaman’s stacks of Healing Way)!
-This means free hSP for you and all other Shaman in your raid.
-A useful tool when tank healing on encounters such as Chromaggus, Ragnaros, Barron Geddon, Anub’Rekhan, Maexxna and all other encounters that require you, as a Shaman, to directly heal the tank.
+Healing Way can stack to 3/3 and increases your consecutive HW (not LHW) spells on that target.
+A useful tool when tank healing on encounters such as Chromaggus, Ragnaros, Baron Geddon, Anub’Rekhan, Maexxna and all other encounters that require you, as a Shaman, to directly heal the tank.

 Utilizing HW can be a challenge as it is not particularly mana efficient.
 This means that you will need to have several ranks on your bar (see my KEYBINDS section).
 A low, mid and high output HW is ideal as it covers the entire span of possible tank damage taken.
 When considering what ranks to chose it is important to know how the spell coefficient works.
 The longer a spell, the higher bonus you will add with your hSP.
 This means that, when you choose shorter cast time HWs, the spell coefficient will receive less than the longer duration heals in terms of bonus healing.
 Talenting into Improved Healing Wave does not reduce the coefficient.
 So, with that in mind, keep your low to mid range HW at R4 or above as that is the level where the coefficient is at its maximum.